pkp/lucene/README.md

 activate it before enabling the plug-in.
 If you have a large OJS installation then rebuilding your index (see the dedicated chapter) may require lots of memory.
-Please increase the 'memory\_limit' in php.ini until you no longer get `Allowed memory size ... exhausted' errors.
+Please increase the 'memory\_limit' in php.ini until you no longer get 'Allowed memory size ... exhausted' errors.

 ### Embedded Server Mode: Installation and Configuration